oracle-livelabs/database/text/full-text-indexing/create-indexes/create-indexes.md

     ![inserts](./images/inserts.png " ")

     **Note:** You should see "3 rows inserted" at the bottom.
-If you just see the values listed, you didn't highlight the statement, and SQL workshop only run the SELECTs rather than the INSERT.
+If you just see the values listed, you didn't highlight the statement, and SQL Workshop only run the SELECT rather than the INSERTs.
 You can try again.

 4. Check that we have rows in the table